Environmental-Policy-Innovation-Center/innovation-indicators/README.md

 ### staffing
 Code for investigating technology talent staffing trends at environmental agencies.
-* Use the files in `functions` to download and assemble the OPM data cubes.
-* Follow the steps outlined in `tech_capacity_analysis.Rmd` to clean and analyze the data.
+* Follow the steps outlined in `tech_capacity_analysis.Rmd` to download the OPM staffing cubes, clean and analyze the data.
 * Use `staffing_innovation_indicator_figures.R` in `innovation_indicator_website_code` to recreate the visualizations.

 ## Attributions and license: